parameshbabu/iot-adk-addonkit/README.md

 * [IoTCoreImaging User Manual](./Tools/README.md)

+**Version 7 Major update**

+Starting with Windows 10 IoT Core release [10.0.17763.1577](https://support.microsoft.com/help/4586793/windows-10-update-kb4586793), OEM signing is supported for retail images.
+The Existing cross-certificate based retail signing will continue to be supported and will end with the expiry of published SHA1 Microsoft Cross-Cert roots ( See [Cross-Certificate List](https://docs.microsoft.com/windows-hardware/drivers/install/cross-certificates-for-kernel-mode-code-signing#cross-certificate-list) for the expiry dates).
+See [Microsoft Security Advisory 2880823](https://docs.microsoft.com/en-us/security-updates/SecurityAdvisories/2016/2880823) for more details on SHA1.

+The existing drivers in the image will continue to work and this expiry will impact new driver signing process.
+The recommendation is to move to OEM signing process with SHA2 certs as soon as possible.

+*Secure boot* and *device guard* functionality are mandatory to enable oem signing (for both retail and test builds).

 ### Older Versions: **Not Supported**

 For older releases, please use the corresponding ADK tools and iot-adk-addonkit releases.